 Earn Aeroplan 25K Status Without Flying

-Aeroplan members who earn 100,000 Aeroplan points from eligible transactions will automatically qualify for Aeroplan 25K Status.
+Aeroplan members who earn 100,000 Aeroplan points in a calendar year from eligible transactions will automatically qualify for Aeroplan 25K Status.

 Not every Aeroplan point you earn counts toward Everyday Status Qualification.
 The following transactions are eligible: